apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 When you start an Actor, an Actor run gets created.
 An Actor run is a Docker container created from the build's Docker image with dedicated resources (CPU, memory, disk space).
 For more on this topic, see [usage and resources](./usage_and_resources.md).

-Each run has its own (default) [storages](../../storage) assigned, which it may but not nesseserarly need to use:
+Each run has its own (default) [storages](../../storage) assigned, which it may but not necessarily need to use:

 - [Key-value store](../../storage/key-value-store) containing the input and enabling Actor to store other files.
 - [Dataset](../../storage/dataset) enabling Actor to store the results.